vtex/shoreline/styleguides/admin/documentation/feedback/alert.md

 ### Action

-You can easily add action into `Alert` using the `Anchor` component.
+You can easily add an action into any `Alert` using the `Anchor` component.

 ```jsx
 function Example() {